How to prevent the spread of a fire at home

 Ismaeel Basar, Doors2Floors MD explained the rationale behind the campaign.
 He said “We want everyone to enjoy their time at home with their family, and would encourage people to follow our advice and that of our partners at Doors2Floors.

-“Our 44ml doors are fire rated.
+“Our 44mm doors are fire rated.
 We would encourage all our clients and the general public to seriously invest in fire rated doors for the home.

 “36% of all fire incidents related to candles start in bedrooms.
 In the UK, more than 1000 candle fires occur every year.